sverrisson/mac-touchbar-commands/README.md

 ## Requirements

 A computer or keyboard with Touch Bar is required.
+Version 1.17 minimum of VS Code.

 ## Source

 Please send requests for commands or changes on Github: https://github.com/sverrisson/mac-touchbar-commands

 ## Release Notes

+### 1.3.5

+Removed Preview for Markdown command.

 ### 1.3.4